marvzach/Hero-Squad/README.md

 # HERO SQUAD
-Hero squad is a web java application that allows users to fill in squads of superheroes with their powers, weaknesses and squad missions.
-Users decide the size of their squads and fill in their favorite heroes.
+Hero squad is a web java app that allows you to recruit a well-balanced team of superheroes and assigning them Special powers and their weaknesses.

 ## BDD
-1. Users must fill in the squad names, maximum size and mission.
+1. You must fill in the squad names, maximum size and mission.
-2. Users can't add more heroes than the maximum size.
+2. You can't add more heroes than the maximum size.
 3. Heroes can only appear once, users ca't fill in a siingle hero in the same or different squads.

 ## Setup